Howard review: A powerful look at a Disney music legend stolen in the early days of AIDS

 The new Disney Plus documentary Howard honors the impressive career of legendary lyricist Howard Ashman, who wrote some of the most beloved Disney Animation songs ever.
 It also tells the harrowing tale of the discovery and spread of AIDS, which tragically took Ashman's life in 1991 when he was just 40.

-The disease did not, however, stop Ashman from writing iconic Disney tunes even as his health declined precipitously.
+The disease didn't, however, stop Ashman from writing iconic Disney tunes even as his health declined precipitously.
 He even drew from his own personal experience with physical losses to describe a character's plight.

-"You may not know his name, but you sure know Howard Ashman's music," said the movie's producer, Don Hahn.
+"You may not know his name, but you sure know Howard Ashman's music," the movie's producer, Don Hahn, said in a release.
 "He's one of the greatest storytellers of the 20th century who helped to revitalize the American musical and re-energize Disney Animation.
 He left us a songbook that still lives on in us today, yet his personal story has never been fully told until now."

 Howard features evocative footage of Ashman working on so many instantly recognizable songs.
 The film includes Jodi Benson's audition as the voice of Ariel in The Little Mermaid; Ashman giving directions to Paige O'Hara, who voices Belle in Beauty and the Beast; and the recording of Be Our Guest with Jerry Orbach and Angela Lansbury.
 His story also unfolds through interviews with Ashman's husband Bill Lauch, family, friends, classmates, actors and Disney music partner Alan Menken.